Elina Svitolina's Net Worth, Career Highlights, Stats And Ranking

 Answer: As of 2023, Elina Svitolina's net worth is around USD 12 million.

-Answer: As of July 2023, Elina Svitolina stands at 76th spot in WTA singles ranking.
+Answer: As of July 2023, Elina Svitolina is ranked 76th in the WTA singles rankings.